joshajohnson/Hub20/documents/keyboard-assembly.md

 Whilst we do our best to ensure the PCBs work, there may be issues that slip through QC or the boards may be damaged in freight.
 As such you should test the PCB before continuing.

-Boards come preloaded with QMK for testing, and using their "Key Tester -> Test Matrix" option is the easiest way to ensure the board works.
+Boards come preloaded with VIA for testing, and using their "Key Tester -> Test Matrix" option is the easiest way to ensure the board works.

 **Check the key switches by using tweezers to short the key switch pins together.**
 ![Checking Keys](imgs/assembly-instructions/check-switches.JPG)